NBISweden/ejprd/docs/containerizedcomputation.md

 ### Further comments:
-Note that the [htsget config](https://github.com/NBISweden/ejprd/blob/feat/add_containerized_compute/config/gdi-starter-kit/config/decrypt-config.toml#L17) has been updated, so that the response_url is set to http://download:8443/s3/, rather than http://localhost:8443/s3/, as the funnel container will do the requests to download.
+Note that the [htsget config](https://github.com/NBISweden/ejprd/blob/feat/add_containerized_compute/config/gdi-starter-kit/config/download-config.toml#L17) has been updated, so that the response_url is set to http://download:8443/s3/, rather than http://localhost:8443/s3/, since the the requests to download will be done from inside a (funnel) docker container.